 How do Firmographics Improve Direct Mail and Other Marketing?

 It is an immutable truth of business that the more highly targeted the audience for your marketing campaigns, the less effort and money it will take to turn them into customers or clients.
 Although postal direct mail still has some of the best conversion rates of any direct marketing method, it can still receive a boost from using pieces designed specifically for one segment of the targeted business community.

 For example, if your company wants to sell flanges to the plumbing industry, sending out an attractive flange postcard to every plumber and pipe-fitting company in the United States would be a horrible waste of advertising funds and time.

 Using firmographics to determine what companies would actually be most likely to buy the flanges frequently and in bulk greatly increases the chances that they will be sold.
 How is this done?
 First, the industry is identified.
 In the case of plumbing flanges, this is obvious.

 Next, what geographic location would best be served by your flange offer?
 If you sell parts for gas pipelines, you might want to target Texas or Louisiana where high production rates exist.
 The more firmographics and Firmographic Information you can gather and identify, the higher the chance of success is.

 With so many quality direct mail lists available, finding the collection of postal contact information for the best possible customer base is easier than ever.
-Review direct mail examples and design an effective direct mail campaign for each of your business to business marketing contacts and push the ROI even higher than normal.
+Review direct mail examples and design an effective direct mail campaign for each of your B2B marketing contacts and push the ROI even higher than normal.